-Seminar Cognitive Automobiles and Robots (Master)

-2513500, WS 21/22, 2 SWS, Language: German/English, Open in study portal
+Seminar Cognitive Automobiles and Robots (Master)Seminar (S)2513500, WS 23/24, 2 SWS, Language: German/English, Open in study portalBlended (On-Site/Online)

 The seminar is intended as a theoretical supplement to lectures such as "Machine Learning".
 The theoretical basics will be deepened in the seminar.
-The aim of the seminar is that the participants work individually to analyze a subsystem from the field of robotics and cognitive systems using one or more procedures from the field of Al/ML.
+The aim of the seminar is that the participants work individually to analyze a subsystem from the field of robotics and cognitive systems using one or more procedures from the field of AI/ML.